joey-qytyku/OS-90-i386/docs/README.md

 # Limitations

 In the current design, the 32-bit userspace runtime has not been specified.
 It will be in the future.
-Filesystem access is 16-bit only, but disk access is 32-bit for performance reasons.
+Filesystem access is 16-bit only.

 # After install